idealogica/lavanda/readme.md

 1. All kinds of braces must be placed in following way:

-    * if open brace placed on new line then close brace placed on new line too
+    * if open brace placed on a new line then close brace placed on a new line too

      ```php
      $var =
      [
          1 => 'new',
          2 => 'line',
          3 => 'placement'
      ];
      ```

-    * if open brace stays on same line then close brace placed on last line of the block
+    * if open brace stays on the same line then close brace placed on the last line of the block

      ```php
      $var = [
          1 => 'new',
          2 => 'line',
          3 => 'placement'];
      ```

 2. There must not be spaces after the control structure keyword.

 ### License